-Croatia is a member of the European Union and uses Euro as its common currency.
-As of 1 January 2023 the Euro is the only legal tender in the country, replacing the kuna.
+Croatia is a member of the European Union and uses euro (EUR) as its common currency.
+As of 1 January 2023 the Euro is the only legal tender in the country, replacing the Kuna.

 Euro banknotes (sign: €; code: EUR) are available in denominations of 5, 10, 20, 50, 100, and 200, while coins are available in denominations of 1 and 2 euros, and 1, 2, 5, 10, 20, and 50 cents.